rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

   }

   /// @notice Notifies the controller about a token transfer allowing the
   ///  controller to react if desired
   /// @return False if the controller does not authorize the transfer
   // BK Ok
   function onTransfer(address /* _from */, address /* _to */, uint256 /* _amount */) returns(bool) {
     // BK Ok
     return (transferable || getBlockTimestamp() >= October12_2017 );
   }

   /// @notice Notifies the controller about an approval allowing the
   ///  controller to react if desired
   /// @return False if the controller does not authorize the approval
   // BK Ok
   function onApprove(address /* _owner */, address /* _spender */, uint /* _amount */) returns(bool) {
     // BK Ok
     return (transferable || getBlockTimestamp() >= October12_2017);
   }
+  /// @notice Allows founders to set transfers before October12_2017
+  /// @param _transferable set True if founders want to let people make transfers
   // BK Ok - Only the controller can execute this function allowTransfers(bool _transferable) onlyController {
     // BK Ok
     transferable = _transferable;
   }
+  /// @notice calculates how many tokens left for sale
+  /// @return Number of tokens left for tier
   // BK Ok - Constant function
   function leftForSale() public constant returns(uint256) {
     // BK Ok